Critical-Infrastructure-Systems-Lab/InfeRes/README.rst

 6. **WSA.py**

- ``WSA.py`` estimates the area and storage time-seties from the pre-preocessed time satellite images, which only takes intput as the name of the reservoir.
+ ``WSA.py`` estimates the area and storage time-series from the pre-preocessed time satellite images, which only takes intput as the name of the reservoir.

  Inputs required (variable name):